Last updated:

 What happens after you send your complaint

-We will acknowledge your complaint within 3 working days of receiving it and tell you if we think the response may take longer than usual.
+We will acknowledge your complaint within 3 working days of receiving it and explain what will happen next.

-You will normally receive a full response within 20 working days of our acknowledgement.
+You will normally receive a full response within 20 working days after we acknowledge your complaint.

-If your complaint is complex and we need more time, we will explain why and tell you when you can expect a response.
+If we need more time, we will explain why and tell you when you can expect a response.

 Make a complaint